 No matter what type of toothbrush you choose, the American Dental Association recommends that you brush twice a day with a fluoride toothpaste and clean between your teeth with floss or an interdental cleaner daily.

-Make sure to replace your toothbrush every three to four months.
+Replace your toothbrush every 3-4 months.
 Bristles that become frayed and worn with use and will be less effective at cleaning teeth.
+Children’s toothbrushes often need replacing more frequently than adult brushes.
 Look for toothbrushes that display the ADA Seal of Acceptance.